12 Easy Vegan Keto Desserts That Actually Taste Good

 vegan chocolate tofu pudding

-Each serving has 3g of net carbs, 7g of protein, and 3g of fat for 70 calories.
+Each serving has 3g net carbs, 7g protein, 3g fat for 70 calories.

 4. Keto Strawberry Rhubarb Crumble

-Each serving has 5g of net carbs, 20g of fat, and 4g of protein for 230 calories.
+Each serving has 5g net carbs, 4g protein, 20g fat for 230 calories.

 5. Dairy-Free Almond Dreamcake

-Each serving has less than 7 net carbs for 603 calories per serving.
+Each serving has under 7g net carbs for 603 calories.

 6. Keto Panna Cotta